How to Tell Dental Crowns and Veneers Apart

 3. You may also get a temporary crown while you wait for the permanent one.

-4. The dentist will remove the temporary crown once the permanent one is ready and place it on your tooth.
-When it’s properly adjusted, and your bite is correct.
-Your dentist will cement the new crown in place.
+4. Once the permanent crown is ready, the dentist will remove the temporary crown and place it on your tooth.
+Your dentist will cement the new crown when your bite is correct and properly adjusted.

 Which One is Better for You?

-The needs that each restoration covers are quite different.
-As you may imagine, dental crowns are a little bit more invasive, and that is because they fix more severe issues, specifically, those that put your tooth at risk.
+Each restoration covers quite different needs.
+As you may imagine, dental crowns are a little bit more invasive, and that is because they fix more severe issues, specifically those that put your tooth at risk.

-If your teeth are severely decayed, broken, you had a root canal, or you’re getting a dental implant, dental crowns are the way to go.
+If your teeth are severely decayed or broken, you had a root canal, or you’re getting a dental implant, dental crowns are the way to go.

-On the other hand, if your teeth are overall healthy, but they’re discolored, very yellow, chipped, or have minor misalignment, veneers will do a great job revitalizing them.
+On the other hand, if your teeth are healthy but discolored, very yellow, chipped, or have minor misalignment, veneers will revitalize them powerfully.

-Remember dental veneers are mostly cosmetic, although depending on what your dentist concludes, they may also be restorative.
+Dental veneers are primarily cosmetic, although depending on your dentist’s conclusions, they may also be restorative.

-The choice will really depend on what your dentist advises you and the route you want to take with your smile.
-Contact us for personalized assistance and schedule an appointment to make your next dental procedure an all-inclusive experience.
+The choice will depend on what your dentist advises you and the route you want to take with your smile, so visiting a dentist before deciding on any of them is essential.